Blitzgeist-69/plantpal/README.md

 * Dashboard that splits plants into “Needs attention” and “Doing fine”
 * Owner isolation so one user cannot view or change another user’s plants
 * Responsive layout for mobile, tablet and desktop
-* Optional plant photographs stored on Cloudinary
+* Optional plant photographs stored on Cloudinary - not in v1 due to time contraints

 The project was developed using Python, Django, HTML5, CSS3 (with Bootstrap 5), and a small amount of third-party JavaScript from Bootstrap.
 Data is stored in Postgres (Code Institute database) in production, with SQLite available for locally if needed for testing.
 The application is deployed on Heroku with WhiteNoise serving static files.